 Looks a bit like the grinning devil - but see for yourselves:http://www.directupload.net/file/d/3615/dff73sbv_jpg.htm

 Seeing the devil thrice (two other gigs, two other adventurous stories back in the nineties) must be a good sign - I still didn't make a contract to sell my soul for cheap crap, and the fact that I am still alive makes me feel a bit invincible.

 You could have told us that you are the devil himself Steve - although it's pretty apparent seeing you play guitar like not from this world...

 You did (almost) everything right and even performed an audience track, invited people upstairs and had some good jokes like on a family meeting.

-The only thing I was missing was "Voodoo Acid" - with you as a bee keeper, one of your tracks that always enlightens my mind and mood.
+The only thing I was really missing was "Voodoo Acid" - with you as a bee keeper, that is one of your tracks always enlightening my mind and mood.

 If you EVER play that track and get a bottle of helium gas on stage, I will sing the bee part of your song - promised.